How to Clean a Circuit Board

 Testing for contaminants

-Cleanliness testing is suggested in order to detect contaminants to eliminate before the coating process initiates because the type of contaminant will affect the method used for cleaning.
+Cleanliness testing is suggested to detect contaminants to eliminate before the coating process initiates because the type of contaminant will affect the method used for cleaning.
 Ionic and non-ionic contaminants are tested for separately.
-While cleaning limits harmful defects, testing ensures proper cleaning.
+While cleaning limits harmful defects, testing allows you to determine how to clean a circuit board.
 Possible testing methods to locate contaminants are pictured below:

 The Resistivity of Solvent Extract (ROSE) test method measures the solution resistance change over time.